-Ishikawa Campus students must take courses held at the Ishikawa Campus, and students in the program for Working Professionals in Tokyo must take courses held at the Tokyo Satellite.
-(However, some hybrid-flexible courses offered at the Ishikawa Campus may be taken by students in the program for Working Professionals in Tokyo.)
-You must also register online for non-credit courses in order to attend them.
+Ishikawa Campus students must take courses held at the Ishikawa Campus, and students in the Courses for working professionals (at Tokyo Satellite) must take courses held at the Tokyo Satellite.
+(However, some hybrid-flexible courses offered at the Ishikawa Campus may be taken by students in the Courses for working professionals (at Tokyo Satellite).)

 Make course registration through the Gakumu System.
 All the academic activities should be planned with the advice of your supervisor.
 Register online for courses through the Gakumu System during the designated period for each term after a consultation with your supervisor.
 You can add, change, and cancel courses freely during the designated registration period, however once the registration period ends, no course can be added/removed without exception.
 You are responsible for reviewing your registration carefully, correcting any mistakes and making sure the course registration is properly done.
-Confirm the course registration period for each term on the academic calendar.
+Confirm the course registration period for each term on the academic calendar, the JAIST website (Education → Academic Calendar) and notifications.

 Notification of intensive courses and other irregular courses will be made to students once the schedules have been set.